gimlet-io/gimlet-documentation/src/pages/blog/index.md

 ---

 {% post name="Use Ollama with Cloud Nvidia GPU Kubernetes Cluster" image="kubernetess-remote-gpu-ollama-blog-post-cover.jpg" link="/blog/how-to-use-nvidia-gpu-with-kubernetes" date="2024-08-20" %}
-Using a remote Nvidia GPU with Kubernetes is a convenient way to run language learning models from anywhere while being able to keep costs as low as possible.
+Using a remote Nvidia GPU with Kubernetes is a convenient way to run large language models from anywhere while being able to keep costs as low as possible.
 Here's how you can get started with remote GPUs and Kubernetes.
 {% /post %}

 {% post name="OneChart: The Shortcut to Streamlining Helm Configurations" image="onechart-introduction.png" link="/blog/onechart-introduction" date="2024-08-15" %}